NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

     $ tar xvf 2015-07-31_blog.babaei.net_openldap-babaei-net..tar

-And if you required to restore the permissions from archive file:
+And if you are required to restore the permissions from archive file:

 LZMA2: